infiniticg/Infiniti-KMT/README.md

 Infiniti’s technical approach is document in accordance with the instructions in the RFI.
 We created a separate application document <LINK> which shows code flow from client UI, to JavaScript library, to REST service to database, pointing to code in the GitHub repository.

-We also created a complete Machine Learning model using ?????
+We also created a complete Machine Learning model and integrated this into our KMT prototype as described in [this document](<https://github.com/infiniticg/Infiniti-KMT/blob/master/Documentation/Infiniti_Machine_Learning_Predictive_Analytics.pdf>)

 We also modified a copy [US Digital Services Playbook](<https://github.com/infiniticg/Infiniti-KMT/blob/master/Documentation/Infiniti_US%20Digital%20Services%20Playbook%20with%20Infiniti%20updates.pdf>) to show how we followed the playbook.